 There is no algebraic equation for the perfect number of colleges to which you should apply.

-But students who thoughtfully curate a balanced list of schools tend to have less stressful application processes than those who apply to dozens.
+But students who thoughtfully curate a balanced list of schools tend to have a less stressful application process than those who apply to dozens.
 They end up with a list of colleges they're excited about, plenty of which are well within their admission and financial reach.
 And they feel more in control of their college destiny because they're not at the mercy of admissions decisions from a long list of highly selective colleges.

-Send college applications to a few schools from each category (for example, three dream schools, three match schools, and two safety schools).
+Send college applications to a few schools from each category (for example, three dream schools, three target schools, and two safety schools).
 Applying to a range of schools will ensure that you set ambitious goals and give yourself some

 Check out our video on creating your college list: